August 27-29, 2018

 Among her projects, Melissa manages the Nonprofit Research Collaborative, a twice-annual survey to assess what works in fundraising.
-She is a consultant with Indiana Youth Institute for program evaluation and an on-going consultant to more than a dozen clients, including some in Canada.
+She is a consultant with Indiana Youth Institute for program evaluation and an ongoing consultant to more than a dozen clients, including some in Canada.

 Melissa volunteers on the AFP Research Council and for the Association of Philanthropic Counsel.
-Before founding Melissa S. Brown & Associates in 2011, she worked at the Indiana University Lilly Family School of Philanthropy editing Giving USA (2001-10) and researching charitable giving by individuals, corporations and foundations.
-Prior to moving to research, she raised funds for Folger Shakespeare Library, the Arthritis Foundation, the Homeless Initiative Program and Indiana University.
+Before founding Melissa S. Brown & Associates in 2011, she worked at the Lilly School of Philanthropy editing “Giving USA” from 2001-10 and researching charitable giving by individuals, corporations and foundations.
+Prior to moving to a research focus, Melissa raised funds for Folger Shakespeare Library, the Arthritis Foundation, the Homeless Initiative Program and Indiana University.
 Before her career in nonprofit fundraising and research, Melissa worked as a financial analyst for a municipal bond firm in Philadelphia and in multiple roles in a law firm in Portland, Oregon.
 Melissa studied at Reed College and the University of Pennsylvania.
 She and her family live near Indianapolis.
 Melissa enjoys gardening, bird watching and travel.

 Session: More than money… thinking beyond the annual appeal